-Professor of Old and Middle English Language, Literature and Culture
+Professor emeritus Old and Middle English Language, Literature and Culture

 Fields of interest